 Only the first 50 images attached to the page are exported to your Word document.
 This is to prevent out of memory errors affecting your whole Confluence site.
 See for more information, and to find out how you can temporarily increase this limit using a system property.

-CONFSERVER-34211 - If a page with big number of images Exported to Word, some images are invisible GATHERING IMPACT
+CONFSERVER-34211 - If a page with big number of images Exported to Word, some images are invisible GATHERING IMPACT where 'xxxxxx' is the page ID of the page containing the attachments.

 Notes on HTML exporting